Abhid15/shrink-ray/README.md

 ![image](https://user-images.githubusercontent.com/82752202/115612733-35592580-a309-11eb-87e9-b123b1c038b8.png)

-Retrace any steaps you feel have gone wrong and follow the tutorial carefully to understand every step!
+Retrace any steps you feel have gone wrong and follow the tutorial carefully to understand every step!
 Happy Coding!